nolash/lashPath/README.md

 # DEPENDENCIES

-Miscellaneous other libraries from same author, implementing map structure, common geometric calculations and debugging.
-All are included in this distribution and with same [license](@ref LICENSE.md)
+Miscellaneous other libraries from same author, all included in this distribution and with same [license](@ref LICENSE.md).
+These are:

+- `lash_tree3*.c` - Binary tree that stores generic objects.
+[Has its own repository on github](https://github.com/nolash/lashTree)
+- `lash_debug*.c` - Simple timer and log functions for development and benchmarking.
+- `lash_game_standard.c` - Common geometric and trigonometric functions used in 2D games
+- `lash_game_map.c` - Simple layered tile map implementation

 # BUILD